jsbin/learn/public/help/pro.md

 ![Example of a private bin](/images/private-bins.gif)

+## Asset uploads

+Just simply drag and drop images you need to use *into* the HTML, and JS Bin will upload and generate the `img` tag for you with the URL prefilled in.

+Previously uploaded assets can be managed through the [assets](/account/assets) account page.

 ## Vanity URLs

 Vanity URLs has two purposes.
 The first is that puts *your* username when you share your bin's output, and secondly allows you to publish to your vanity homepage.